-Kim is an experienced commercial litigator and is Allens' Sector Leader, Banks & Financial Institutions.
+Kim is an experienced commercial litigator.
 He advises corporates and banks in Corporations Act and securities litigation, takeovers and transactional disputes, class actions, financial services litigation, contractual disputes and insolvencies.

-Kim is also a member of our regulatory investigations team and acts for clients in relation to investigations and enforcement action commenced by regulators such as ASIC and the ATO.
-He has received independent recognition from Chambers Asia-Pacific for his strategic ability and pragmatism.
-He has also been selected by his peers for inclusion in the editions of Best Lawyers in Australia in the area of litigation for each of the years 2011–2021.
+Kim is also a member of our regulatory investigations team and acts for clients in relation to investigations and enforcement action commenced by regulators such as ASIC, AUSTRAC, the ACCC and the ATO.
+He has received independent recognition from Chambers Asia-Pacific for his strategic ability in high stakes litigation.
+He has also been selected by his peers for inclusion in the editions of Best Lawyers in Australia in the area of litigation for each of the years 2011–2023.